-A common question from arable farmers considering strip cropping or other forms of mixed cropping is: which crops go well together?
-To find out, we like to enlist the help of experienced and inexperienced allotment and vegetable gardeners to test different combinations in their own vegetable gardens.
+A frequently asked question from arable farmers considering strip cropping or other forms of mixed cropping is: which crops go well together?
+To find out, we like to enlist the help of experienced and inexperienced vegetable gardeners.
+We will be doing this for the third season in a row the coming year!

 Would you like to participate in MoestuinMix?
 Sign up immediately via the button below (Dutch only).

-After you register, you will receive the seeds and instructions at home around mid-February.
+After you sign up, we will send you the seeds and instructions.
+This is expected to happen from February onwards.
 All seeds are organic.
-During the experiment, we will keep you informed with our digital newsletter.
+During the experiment, we will keep you informed with our monthly digital newsletter.

 Are you still in doubt?
 Read the frequently asked questions at the bottom of this page.